A High-Fidelity Flow Solver for Unstructured Meshes on Field-Programmable Gate Arrays: Theoretical Performance Analysis

 \subsection{I/O cost for the Conjugate Gradient and Spectral Element Method}

-We will now go on to present our analysis of the I/O cost of the spectral element method and the unpreconditioned conjugate gradient method.
-To begin our discussion we first note that an I/O lower bound for the unpreconditioned conjugate gradient method was obtained in the excellent work by V. Elango et al. in \cite{elango2014characterizing}.
-In their work, they presented the I/O bound for the unpreconditioned conjugate gradient method for many processors when the problem size is much larger than the small memory.
+We will now go on to present our analysis of the I/O cost of SEM and unpreconditioned CG.
+To begin our discussion we first note that an I/O lower bound for vertical data movement of the unpreconditioned CG was obtained in the excellent work by V. Elango et al. in \cite{elango2014characterizing}.
+In their work, they presented the I/O bound for unpreconditioned CG for many processors when the problem size is much larger than the small memory.
 For our intents and purposes we will also consider the small memory, but focus on only one processing element and rewrite their results as the following: